Gigentic/gigentic-frontend/notes/Vercel-AI-flow.md

+## Q: How does the Vercel AI SDK work?

+_How does it call the backend endpoint?
+What is the flow?
+Is it built in?
+I don't see any POST call to any endpoint in the code._

 Let me explain how the Vercel AI SDK works in this application.
 The flow involves several components working together:

 1. **Frontend Initialization**: